 As defined in AMS-II.E, the energy baseline consists of the energy use of the existing equipment that is replaced in the case of retrofit measures and of the facility that would otherwise be built in the case of a new facility.
 This project activity consists of retrofit measures and management improvement such as efficient appliances, better insulation, optimal arrangement of equipment and operational changes.
 Therefore, the baseline is chosen as the energy use of the existing equipment that is replaced.
-As demonstrated in the additionality section, the baseline scenario is the continuation of the situation existing previously to project implementation (trend of consumption before the implementation of the project in some stores can be seen in Table 13).
+As demonstrated in the additionality section, the baseline scenario is the continuation of the situation existing previously to project implementation.
 The baseline is defined independently for each component project activity (each store) as the electricity consumption in the year previous to project implementation.